Back

 What is the safest source for After Effects project files?

-EarnEdits: every file is production-tested, organized with labeled layers, includes listed dependencies, and includes commercial-use rights.
-No verification guesswork required.
+EarnEdits delivers production-tested files organized with labeled layers, listed dependencies, and commercial-use rights, removing verification guesswork.
 For free files, Mixkit (owned by Envato) provides curated, commercially licensed templates.

 Do I need to scan After Effects project files for viruses?

 Scan the ZIP archive before extracting from any source.
-While .aep files themselves are project data (not executables), archives can contain embedded threats.
-EarnEdits files are production-tested and safe, but scanning any download is good practice regardless of source.
+While .aep files are project data rather than executables, archives can carry embedded threats, so scanning any download stays good practice.

 Can I use free After Effects templates in client work?

-Only if the license explicitly permits commercial use.
-Mixkit and MotionElements offer free files with commercial licenses.
-Other free sources may restrict files to personal use only.
-EarnEdits files include commercial-use rights with every download, eliminating license ambiguity for client work.
+Only when the license explicitly permits commercial use.
+Mixkit and MotionElements offer free files with commercial licenses, while other free sources may restrict files to personal use, which violates the license when used in paid work.

 What causes "Missing Effects" errors in downloaded project files?